 Mr. Pape has served as a director since January 2011.
-He has served as the Chairman of the board of directors of H2Options, Inc., a start-up water conservation design/installation firm, since September 2009, and as the Chief Financial Officer of Oryon Technologies, LLC, a privately-held technology company, since October 2010.
+Mr. Pape has served as the Chairman of the boards of directors of H2Options, Inc., a start-up water conservation design/installation firm since September 2009 and U.S. Rain Group, Inc., an importer, manufacturer and online retail distributor of rainwater harvesting collection and storage equipment since August 2013.
+Mr. Pape became Chief Financial Officer of Oryon Technologies, Inc. ("Oryon"), a publicly-traded electroluminescent lighting technology company, on May 4, 2012, having previously served as the Chief Financial Officer of the predecessor company, OryonTechnologies, LLC, since October 2010.
+He served as a director of Oryon from May 2012 to January 2014.
 Mr. Pape served as a partner at Tatum LLC, an executive services firm, from August 2008 through November 2009.
 From November 2005 to December 2007, Mr. Pape served as Executive Vice President and Chief Financial Officer at Affirmative Insurance Holdings, Inc., a publicly-traded property and casualty insurance company specializing in non-standard automobile insurance, and served on its board of directors and audit committee from July 2004 to November 2005.
-Mr. Pape served as the Chief Financial Officer of HomeVestors of America, Inc., a franchisor of home acquisition services, from September 2005 to November 2005, as President and Chief Executive Officer of R.E.
-Technologies, Inc., a provider of software tools to the housing industry, from April 2002 to May 2005, and as Senior Vice President and Chief Financial Officer of LoanCity.com, a start up e-commerce mortgage bank, from May 1999 to June 2001.
-Mr. Pape was a member of the board of directors of Specialty Underwriters' Alliance, Inc., a publicly-traded specialty property and casualty insurance company, from July 2009 through November 2009.
+Mr. Pape has served on the board of directors of YWire Technologies Inc., a start-up in the electrical energy conservation industry (from November 2009 through November 2012), J.W.
+Resources Exploration & Development, Inc., a privately-held energy company (since June 2011), and Specialty Underwriters' Alliance, Inc., a publicly-traded specialty property and casualty insurance company (from July 2009 through November 2009).
+Mr. Pape has been a Certified Public Accountant since 1975.

-With strong experience as a business executive, Mr. Pape brings significant leadership, operational skills and public company board of directors and executive experience to the Board.
-In addition, Mr. Pape's strong background in finance and financial services, including his significant transactional experience, bolsters the Company's experience in these areas and will be particularly helpful to the Company as it grows.
+With strong experience as a business executive, Mr. Pape brings significant leadership, operational skills and public company board of director and executive experience to the Board.
+In addition, Mr. Pape's background in finance and financial services, including his significant transactional experience, bolsters the Company's experience in these areas and will be helpful to the Company as it grows.